-Proposal for an Informal Working Group on Functional Requirements for Automated and Autonomous Vehicles () (new group)
+Proposal for an Informal Working Group on Functional Requirements for Automated and Autonomous Vehicles (FRAV) (new group)

-Introduction
+Terms of Reference

 ECE/TRANS/WP29/2019/34 contains the strategic vision for the activities of WP29, GRVA and its informal working groups with respect to automated vehicles.
 This framework document directs GRVA and its working groups to use the issues, topics and deliverables from that document as guidance to inform further discussions, activities and outcomes.

-Terms of Reference

 As noted in document ECE/TRANS/WP29/2019/34, the informal group shall:

-- develop functional requirements for automated/autonomous vehicles in particular the combination of the different functions for driving: longitudinal control (acceleration, braking and road speed), lateral control (lane discipline), environment monitoring (headway, side, rear), minimum risk manoeuvre, transition demand, HMI (internal and external) and driver monitoring.
+- develop performance requirements for automated/autonomous vehicles in particular the combination of the different functions for driving: longitudinal control (acceleration, braking and road speed), lateral control (lane discipline), environment monitoring (headway, side, rear), minimum risk manoeuvre, transition demand, HMI (internal and external) and driver monitoring.
 This work item should also cover the requirements for Functional Safety.

 -in line with the following principles/elements a.
 System safety, b.
 Failsafe Response, c.
 HMI / Operator information d.
-OEDR (Functional Requirements)
+OEDR (Functional Requirements) described in document ECE/TRAN/WP29/2019/34.

-The group shall take full account of developments in other subsidiary Working Parties of WP.29, and of existing data and research, in developing its proposals.
+The informal group shall take full account of developments and work in full cooperation with other subsidiary Working Parties of WP.29 in particular ACSF and VMAD.

+The informal group shall take full account of existing data and research, in developing its proposals.
 It should consider pre-existing standards, guidelines and Regulations from other territories for developing its proposals.

-The IWG shall deliver in accordance with deliverables in framework document ECE/TRANS/WP29/2019/34.
+The informal group shall deliver common functional requirements on existing national/regional guidelines and other relevant reference documents (1958 and 1998 Agreements) for the [September 2019 session] of GRVA.

-The IWG may choose to work in phases on the different work items (e.g. highway traffic, urban traffic, interurban traffic).
+The informal group may choose to work in phases on the different work items.

 Text shall, to the fullest extent possible, be performance based and technology neutral and be prepared in a neutral form such that it can be adapted for use under the 1958, 1997 and 1998 Agreements.

-5. A final decision on regulatory proposals rests with WP.29 and the Contracting Parties.

 C) Rules of Procedure